wakeuplabs-io/assembly-script-stylus/packages/docs/feasibility-report.md

 | String      | `Text`        | -                         | Array of 32 bytes    | Can represent token name, symbol, metadata, etc. Must be written/read via memory.copy |

-In assembly script is crucial to use correctly the memory to implement those types.
+In AssemblyScript is crucial to use correctly the memory to implement those types.

 ```ts=
 let heapPointer: usize = memory.size() << 16;